A new project

 Wait.
 Did I unknowingly just describe a good app in general? ..I guess I have.

-Indeed, because having reliability and flexibility is an important part of making good software in general.
+Indeed, having reliability and flexibility is an important part of making good software in general.

-Let me be honest: looking back, those sketches were a bit naive and didn’t include some settings a time lapse app should have.
-(I guess I didn’t know about time lapse as deeply as I may have thought).
-However, it gave me a springboard to where I could get started with my own take on a time lapse app, even if it was a little out of reality and missing features…
+Let me be honest: looking back, those sketches were a bit naive and didn’t include some settings a time-lapse app should have.
+Clearly I didn’t know about time-lapse as deeply as I may have thought.
+However, it gave me a springboard to where I could get started with my own take on a time-lapse app, even if it was a little out of reality and missing features.

-I then opened up to installing and testing almost every app related to time lapse on Google Play over the period of the next month and a half, taking notes and reading reviews to gather what I could.
+I then opened up to installing and testing almost every app related to time-lapse on Google Play over the course of the next month and a half, taking notes and reading reviews to gather what I could.
 I also did some looking online for independent reviews as well as some apps on the Apple App Store.

-Moving to my laptop I then created a digital mock-up of the different screens (views) that the app would have.
-At this point, I over-complicated it in certain areas like the home screen where I was thinking everything could/should be crammed.
+Moving to my laptop, I then created a digital mock-up of the different screens (views) that the app would have.
+At this point, I overcomplicated it in certain areas like the home screen where I was thinking everything could be crammed.
 Therefore, I did end up going back and recreating the layout a number of times to get it condensed down to a better design.

 Why not?

-Real answer: Flutter looked really neat, was something I had been wanting to try for a while.
-It’s cross-platform and isn’t limited by the performance of a webview/browser engine.
+Real answer: Flutter looked really neat and was something I had been wanting to try for a while.
+It’s cross-platform and isn’t limited by the performance of a webview or browser engine.
 In addition, Flutter has hot-reload and really great tooling for Android Studio and VScode.

-I was concerned about the performance of using a js framework.
-Also didn’t feel that using a js framework for an app that accesses so much lower-level hardware (like the camera) was a good idea.
+I was concerned about the performance of using a Javascript framework.
+Also didn’t feel that using a Javascript framework for an app that accesses so much lower-level hardware (like the camera) was a good idea.

-Besides the comments above, I just haven’t liked Java Android development all that much from my bits of working with it.
-(More just a personal preference.)
+Besides the comments above, I just hadn’t liked Java Android development all that much from my bits of working with it.
+More just a personal preference at that point.

-Ironically, I ended up diving into both Java and Kotlin a lot.
+Ironically I ended up diving into both Java and Kotlin a lot.
 (What did I expect for an app that accesses so much hardware?)
-Thankfully, I had help from @sundrycode who has a lot more experience than I with Android development.
+Thankfully, I had help from @sundrycode who had a lot more experience than I did with Android development.
+Since then I’ve learned to like Kotlin.

-I was eager to get started with developing the app as I figured there would be a learning phase with Flutter and Dart.
-I was pleasantly surprised at how simple the installation and project setup was.
-The default Flutter project code didn’t seem too far out either.
+I was eager to get started with developing the app, as I figured there would be a learning phase with Flutter and Dart.
+I was pleasantly surprised at how simple the installation and project setup were.
+The default Flutter project code didn’t seem “too far out there” either.

 The first hurdle: Android emulators

-Later on when I needed a more realistic idea of what I was doing, I enabled USB debugging to my Android phone which helped to greatly improve my productivity and testing.
+Later on, when I needed a more realistic idea of what I was doing, I enabled USB debugging on my Android phone, which helped greatly improve my productivity and testing.

 The second hurdle: Flutter constraints

-Once past the emulators hurdle, I quickly learned that Flutter constraints are not like web layouts.
+Once past the emulator hurdle, I quickly learned that Flutter constraints are not like web layouts.

-It is wise advice to read and understand the Flutter docs on layout constraints before starting.
+It is wise advice to read and understand the Flutter documentation on layout constraints before starting.

 Learning takes time

-For the first few weeks I familiarized myself with the various Flutter and Dart concepts, started to narrow in on the app design and make a tiny bit of progress on the app (which I rewrote later in a fraction of the time).
+For the first few weeks, I familiarized myself with the various Flutter and Dart concepts, started to narrow in on the app design, and made a tiny bit of progress on the app (which I later rewrote in a fraction of the time).

 My opinion of Flutter and Dart

-Fast-forward to today and I’ve used Flutter and Dart for ~4 months as of the writing of this post.
-So far my impression of Flutter and Dart is pretty good.
+Fast-forward to today, and I’ve used Flutter and Dart for ~4 months as of the writing of this post.
+So far my impression of Flutter and Dart is good.

 Flutter

-If you’re looking for a short read to help you decide whether you should use Flutter/Dart for your project, I can confirm much of what this article states (although its a bit outdated).
+If you’re looking for a short read to help you decide whether you should use Flutter and Dart for your project, I can confirm much of what this article states (although its a bit outdated).

 Dart

 I felt quite at home with Dart almost straightaway.
-It has sort of a Javascript/Java/C++ feel to it, but much more well-suited for UI code.
+It has sort of a Javascript/Java/C++ feel to it, but is much more suited for UI code in my opinion.

-It was actually the quickest I’ve ever picked up a programming language.
-Perhaps because I’ve worked with and learned so many programming languages previously or maybe because of its similarities to other languages.
-Either way, I actually enjoy working with Dart more so than most other languages I know.
+It was actually the quickest I’ve ever picked up a programming language to the point where I could work with it.
+Perhaps because I’ve worked with and learned so many programming languages previously, or maybe because of the similarities to other languages.

 One thing that is very apparent when you look at almost any Flutter Dart code is the amount of nesting.
-This can be obviously very overwhelming to look at and scroll through.
-Ideally, you keep the code under control via breaking it out into another widget, etc but oftentimes it can still be a little hairy.
+This can obviously be very overwhelming to look at and scroll through.
+Ideally, you keep the code under control by breaking it out into another widget, etc., but oftentimes it can still be a little hairy.

-Thankfully, most modern code editors like VScode have a code folding feature allowing you to collapse function/method bodies, etc and class initializations (in our case for widgets).
-Until this point I hadn’t used this code editor feature, but for Flutter/Dart it is really a time (and eye) saver.
+Thankfully, most modern code editors like VScode have a code folding feature that allows you to collapse function/method bodies, etc., and class initializations (in our case, widgets).
+Until this point, I hadn’t used this code editor feature, but for Dart it is really a time (and eye) saver.

 The first milestone

-It was a nice milestone, because at this point you could capture and render the time lapse to a video (given the proper knowledge, due to its rough and unpolished state).
+It was a nice milestone because at this point, you could capture and render the time-lapse to a video.
+Albeit, given the proper knowledge, due to the app’s rough and unpolished state.

 Simplify, simplify, simplify